JuliaReinforcementLearning/CommonRLInterface.jl/README.md

 ### What does it mean for an RL Framework to "support" CommonEnv?

-Suppose you have an environment type in your package called `YourEnv`.
+Suppose you have an abstract environment type in your package called `YourEnv`.
 Support for CommonEnv means:

 1. You provide a constructor method
     ```julia